Turmeric is increasing in popularity for its health benefits, having been used in Ayurvedic medicine over 5,000 years ago!

 Lucy Bee Turmeric Latte with black pepper

 In meals where turmeric is used, there is usually a fat and black pepper in the meal, which aids the bioavailability and absorption of the turmeric.
-This is why in our turmeric latte, we include both black pepper and Lucy Bee Coconut Oil.
+This is why in our Turmeric Blend (formerly Turmeric Latte Mix), we include both black pepper and Lucy Bee Coconut Oil.

 To get the best flavour from your pepper, you should buy whole peppercorns, and grind them up yourself.
 This means that you will just be receiving peppercorns, and not pepper with other spices, which can happen when you purchase pre-ground pepper.